Who We Are

 - Equal opportunities and rights are for ALL.
 There should be no segregation by disability or stereotypes.

-- People with disabilities are the best experts on his/her own needs and should decide what is best for him/her.
+- People with disabilities are the best experts on their own needs and should decide what is best for them.

 - No person should live in institutions on the basis of a disability.